 Before the end of the day, I’d encouraged Chelsea to try leading Horseman or perhaps Bunny (5.5).
 I saw something inside of her, but more so, I felt it.
 It was the faint flicker of excitement and fear, all wrapped into one.
 The curiosity of a new trad leader before ever having placed a cam on lead; it was so intense and so familiar to me.
 Chelsea never mentioned wanting to tie into the sharp end, at least not to me.
 But I felt the electricity.

 Some new climbers like to take things slow, perhaps following as much as they can to become familiar with things such as gear placements and new heights.
 Maybe I thought that I saw something in Chelsea that reminded me of myself, some six years ago following others up those conglomerate cliffs.
 Alex Marks, a climbing partner from my beginner years, handed me his rack on my first two lead climbs and did so much more than encourage me.
 Emboldened by his genuine belief in me, he pushed me as I placed gear in the horizontal cracks on Arrow (5.8) and struggled my way to exit the exposed V-notch on V-3 (5.7).

-I am often under the belief that sometimes, it just takes one person to believe in you for you to feel like something is possible.
+There are times when it just takes one person to believe in you for you to feel like something is possible.
 Alex believed in me that day, just like I did Chelsea.